-RENT A PLOT - Half plots are available at £16 per annum.
-So if you live in or around Capel & fancy a go at ‘Growing Your Own’ please contact Dennis on email@example.com. to get your name added to the list.
+PLOTS - We have a waiting list for Allotment Plots at the moment.
+So if you live in Capel & fancy a go at ‘Growing Your Own’ please contact Dennis on email@example.com. to get your name added to the list.

 VEHICLES ON SITE - Plot holders please remember that at times during the winter months it is advisable not to take your vehicle on to the allotment site.
 Considerable damage can be caused to the tractor paths and grassed areas after long bouts of rain.
 The committee reserve the right to close the site to all vehicles in extreme conditions.

 FEED THE BIRDS - In addition to garden sundries we also supply a choice of feeds to encourage wild birds into your garden.
-We have 3 kilo bags of Wild Bird Seed, Black Sunflower Seeds and 2 kg bags of Pea Nuts & Niger seeds plus larger bulk bags are available & fat balls.
+We have 3 kilo bags of Wild Bird Seed, Black Sunflower Seeds and 2 kg bags of Pea Nuts & Sunflower Hearts, plus larger bulk bags are available & fat balls & Meal Worms

 WATER - The water will be turned off if the weather dictates & will go on again when the weather improves.
 We will endeavour to keep the toilet operational as this has its own water supply.
 If you need to water any crops there are several water butts adjacent to the various site storage huts.